-Emirates Skywards is the loyalty program of Emirates, useful for those who fly on the airline to major destinations around the world via Dubai or simply travelling on its partner airlines like Qantas and Alaska Airlines.
+Emirates Skywards is the loyalty program of Emirates, useful for those who fly on the airline to major destinations around the world via Dubai or simply travel on its partner airlines like Qantas and Japan Airlines.

-Alongside Qantas Frequent Flyer points, Emirates Skywards miles can be earned through credit cards, flying and bonus points promotions.
-You can use them for ticket redemptions in any class, including Emirates’ luxurious Airbus A380 and Boeing 777 First Class.
+Alongside Qantas Frequent Flyer points, Emirates Skywards miles can be earned through credit card bank reward programs, flying and bonus points promotions.
+You can use them for ticket redemptions, including Emirates’ luxurious Airbus A380 and Boeing 777 First Class.

 This guide is ground zero for those who are just starting off.
-Read on for how to join the program, earn as many miles as you can, and use them for maximum value.
+Read on for how to join the program, earn as many miles as you can and how to use them for maximum value.

 How do I join the Emirates Skywards program?

-Signing up to Emirates Skywards is free.
+Signing up for Emirates Skywards is free.
 You can sign up using this link.

 How do I earn Emirates Skywards miles?

-The quickest way to earn Emirates Skywards miles in Australia is to sign up for an American Express Membership Rewards or Citi Prestige card, which allows transfers to Emirates Skywards.
-Both your initial sign-up bonus and ongoing spend can contribute to this.
+The quickest way to earn Emirates Skywards miles in Australia is to sign up for an American Express Membership Rewards card, which allows transfers to Emirates Skywards.
+Both your initial sign-up bonus and ongoing spending can contribute to this.
+The same is true of points-earning credit cards attached to CommBank Awards.

-There are a number of other ways to earn bonus Emirates Skywards miles, including by:
+There are a number of other ways to earn bonus Emirates Skywards miles, including:

 If you are short on miles for a redemption, you can: